77-qiqi-wang/77-qiqi-wang.github.io/_pages/cv.md

 ======
 * February 2023 - Now, Graduate Teaching Assistant, the University of Auckland
 * November 2022 - November 2023, Research Associate, the University of Auckland
 * May 2022 - Dec.
-2022, Algorithm Engineer, IQIYI Inc.
+2022, Research Intern, IQIYI Inc.
 * May 2021 - Nov.
-2021, Research Assistant, Ping An Technology Co.
+2021, Research Intern, Ping An Technology Co.
 Ltd.

 Qualification
 ------